Culture, Politics & Place

-The various research interests of the human geographers in the Department coalesce around issues of politics, culture and space.
-Individually and collaboratively, this cohort of researchers brings together a diverse set of interests including ethno-territorial conflict, transnational citizenship and belonging, migration, tourism, rural development, urban politics and human-environment interaction.
-Emphasizing a critical and historical approach, faculty in this area draw on a range of theoretical and methodological debates in political and cultural geography, political ecology, critical development studies, feminist theory and urban studies.
+The various research interests of the human geographers in the department coalesce around issues of politics, culture, political-economy and space.
+Individually and collaboratively, this cohort of researchers brings together a diverse set of interests, including ethno-territorial conflict, transnational citizenship and belonging, tourism, rural development, urban politics, and human-environment interaction.
+Emphasizing a critical and historical approach, faculty in this area draw on a range of theoretical and methodological debates in political and cultural geography, political ecology, critical development studies, and urban studies.

 Specific lines of research in this area include: